World Vision trains faith leaders for Empowered World View programme | Ghana News Agency

-Accra, May 26, GNA – World Vision Ghana (WVG) has held a national training programme for Christian faith leaders as they seek to implement the Empowered World View (EWV) programme.
+Accra, May 26, GNA – World Vision Ghana (WVG) has held a national training programme for Christian faith leaders in the continuous implementation of the Empowered World View (EWV) programme.

 The EWV programme seeks to mitigate the effects of climate change through the use of faith leaders as agents to lead in the transformation and preservation of the environment.